spectram/astrospectram/content/updates.md

 layout: page
 ---

+**25-July to 11-Sep 2023**: Visited Tel Aviv to work on a research project with Dr. Jonathan Stern.

 **09-Jun-2023**: Submitted MSc.
 Thesis.

 **27 to 31 Mar-2023**: Presented at the [meeting of the SKA Pathfinder HI Survey Coordination Committee (PHISCC 2023))](https://www.astro.rug.nl/~phiscc2023/index.php) in Cape Town.